 Archie and Zoey are as much a part of our family as our two daughters, except that they’re somewhat shorter and don’t speak very clearly.
 And we refer to them as puppies because the alternative sounds harsh and simply wrong.
 “Do you own dogs?”
 “Yeah, two.
 And we own two women as well.”
 Those of you whose families include happy children and puppies know exactly what I’m talking about.
 Those of you who only own men or women may never get it.

 So forgive me for going off on a rant; it’s not like anyone’s ever questioned our methods or sanity regarding this.
 Kindred souls will understand and appreciate.
-Everyone else can go sprinkle dried corn meal to their pet fish.
+Everyone else can go stare at their pet fish.